Please click on any question below to view the answer:

 New Servers Added!!!

-In order to meet the growing demands of you, our customers, we now have 2 live IP addresses: 18.104.22.168 and 22.214.171.124 which both need to be allowed through your firewall and security programs to have the best user experience.
+In order to meet the growing demands of you, our customers, we now have multiple live IP addresses (see below) which all need to be allowed through your firewall and security programs to have the best user experience.

 ***HARD DRIVE-BACKUPS AND REIMAGING NOTE:*** If your institution is using a program to overwrite daily changes on a machine such as 'Deep Freeze' or other re-imaging software, you will have to make these changes, and then update the backup software to include the security updates in this FAQ so that it does not undo your changes.
 [Failure Free Reading is not affiliated in any way with Deep Freeze, which is a product of Faronics Corporation]